 These numbers reflect growing consumer trends of better-for-you, fresh products, among many other factors.
 Chicago-based Euromonitor International also points to the decline in its March 2016 report titled “Juice in the US,” and explains that it’s largely a result of consumer aversion to sugar and artificial ingredients.
 “The high sugar content of many juices has turned health-conscious consumers away from these beverages.
 This trend is having a particularly damaging effect on juices which are not 100 percent juice, as these are more likely to have added sugar in their ingredient lists, pushing away consumers who may have once perceived these products as favorable compared with carbonates.”

-Orange juice represented roughly 37 percent of off-trade volume sales in 2015, making it the most popular option in the United States, according to a July 2016 report from Los Angeles-based IBISWorld titled “Juice Production in the US.”
-But, due to reduced yields of Florida’s oranges as a result of citrus greening, unit prices have increased, which has caused consumers to shift to non-citrus juices as a substitute for carbonated soft drinks, the report states.
+Orange juice represented roughly 37 percent of off-trade volume sales in 2015, making it the most popular option in the United States, according to a the Euromonitor report.
+But, due to reduced yields of Florida’s oranges as a result of citrus greening, unit prices have increased, which has caused consumers to shift to non-citrus juices as a substitute for carbonated soft drinks, it states.